gravitational/teleport-plugins/rfd/0003-teleport-plugins-versioning.md

 or something similar to handle `.proto` dependencies more carefully, and avoid the need for unguided manual fixes.

+#### Integration Tests

+The repo's integration tests directly download versions of `teleport`, `tsh`, and `tctl` to handle integration testing.
+The version downloaded should be updated at least every major release or else the tests will fail or fail to fail when something is broken.

+The version referenced by `TELEPORT_GET_VERSION` in the drone and cloudbuild files should be updated, and the version should be added to `lib/integration/testing/download.go` with the correct sha256 values.

 ### Additional Concerns

 #### Release branches